RobertIchim98/CampingApp-React/README.md

 </div>

 ## Adding Spots
-Users can upload their own camping spots along with details and attach a photo of the spot which gets uploaded to the DjangoAPI.
+Users can upload their own camping spots along with the spot details.
+They can also attach a photo or take it using the device's camera.

-The asynchronous addSpot function uploads the data as a form to the API
+The asynchronous addSpot function uploads the data and image as a form to the API

 ```JavaScript
 export const addSpot = async (formData) => {